About This Listing

-Modern conveniences, elegant finishes in a 19th century house.
-Full floor master suite (2nd floor of home) has private entrance, private bath, 10-foot ceilings, hardwood floors, central AC & chandeliers.
-3 subway lines just across the street.
+Modern conveniences, elegant finishes in 19th century house.
+Full-floor master suite (on 2nd floor) private entry, private bath, 10-foot ceilings, hardwood floors, central AC & chandeliers.
+3 subway lines just across the street to all of NYC fast.

 Suite is furnished for comfort and technology needs: Queen-size Duxiana bed, 32" Sony flat screen HDTV and Bose SoundDock.
 Antique bachelor's chest to unpack your clothes.
 Private en suite bathroom has deep whirlpool Zen tub, European vanity, Duravit toilet and carrera marble floor.

-Bedroom is at the quiet rear of the house.
+Bedroom is at the rear of the house.

 Living room with two windows overlooks a prairie fire apple tree in the front garden.
 Cozy up on the down-filled sofa in front of the romantic, but alas, non-working fireplace.
 There’s a desk for computer use and a compact refrigerator for beverages and snacks.
 Please note: there is not a full kitchen.
 When possible we share our well-equipped chef's kitchen .